jpswade/jpswade.github.io/_posts/2007-03-15-supercalifragilisticexpialidocious.md

 **In conclusison:**

-The Mary Poppins movie, Walt Disney and Bob and Dick Sherman arn&#8217;t as innocent as we first perceived and that maybe as the song so rightly says &#8220;the sound of it is something quite atrocious.&#8221; is actually closer to the truth than you think.
+The Mary Poppins movie, Walt Disney and Bob and Dick Sherman arn't as innocent as we first perceived and that maybe as the song so rightly says &#8220;the sound of it is something quite atrocious.&#8221; is actually closer to the truth than you think.

-_**NOTE:** I can&#8217;t remember where I got \*all\* the information from, but I am sure if you just use google you&#8217;ll be able to find it._
+_**NOTE:** I can't remember where I got \*all\* the information from, but I am sure if you just use google you'll be able to find it._

 **_Additional note: This is part parody, part drunk talk.
 Not to be taken seriously or literally._**